 Skip to main content

-Persecuted, oppressed and pushed into hiding, the health, water, sanitation, and protection needs of Rohingya people living in the camps of Cox’s Bazar, Bangladesh and other countries, remain immense.
+Persecuted, oppressed, and forced into the shadows, the colossal challenges persist in meeting the health, water, sanitation, and protection needs of Rohingya communities dwelling in the camps of Cox’s Bazar, Bangladesh, and beyond.

 We arrived in Bangladesh in 2017.
 We came here because Rohingya were being arrested and murdered in Myanmar.
 Our neighbourhoods were burning one after another.
-Bombs were thrown from planes.
 We observed this situation for eight days, hoping things would calm down.
 But things only got worse.
 Everyone was scared for their lives and started fleeing wherever they could.

 Hashimullah, a refugee in Cox's Bazar